-This is a new platform for Library staff news and events.
+This is a platform for Library staff news and events.
 Please send comments and suggestions to thomas_dodsonharvard [dot] edu (subject: News%20%26%20Events%20Beta%20Feedback) (Thomas Dodson).

-February 25, 2014—The following positions are currently available in the Harvard Library.
+April 8, 2014—The following positions are currently available in the Harvard Library.
 Please visit ASPIRE and search by requisition number for more information.

 Acquisitions Archivist—Center for the History of Medicine, Countway Library (Grade 57, Req# 31934BR)

 Administrative Coordinator—Harvard College Library (Grade 54, Req# 31690BR)

 Collection Development Curator/Archivist—Harvard University Archives (Grade 57, Req# 32141BR)